In recent years, auricular therapy has been highly developed and is widely used in clinical practice.

-High-quality auricular therapy devices have a measurement mode to locate the active points, and a treatment mode to treat the points when they are located.
+High-quality auricular therapy devices have a measurement mode to locate the active points and a treatment mode to treat the issues when they are located.

 What ear to treat?

-Rather, treat the ear with the most active points on the chart.
-Although most of the pictures show the left ear, they are only illustrations, and either ear can be treated.
+Instead, treat the ear with the most active points on the chart.
+Although most pictures show the left ear, they are only illustrations, and either ear can be treated.